DurvalPCN/nosql-xml-layer/README.md

 <body>
 <h1>An Abstract Layer for NoSQL and XML databases</h1>

-The main goal of this project is < to do >.
+The main goal of this project is to develop an abstract layer that can connect with different databases (being NoSQL [1] or XML [2]), able to interact in real time with its data, inserting, consulting or editing.

-This project was made to be graded at the course of <a href="https://sites.google.com/a/ic.ufal.br/comp309/" target="_blank">Special Topics in Database: Management of Semistructured Data</a>, lectured by <a href="http://buscatextual.cnpq.br/buscatextual/visualizacv.do?metodo=apresentar&id=K4764054Y6" target="_blank">Professor Fabio Coutinho</a> at <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> of <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.
+This project was made to be graded at the course of <a href="https://sites.google.com/a/ic.ufal.br/comp309/" target="_blank">Special Topics in Database: Management of Semistructured Data</a>, lectured by <a href="http://buscatextual.cnpq.br/buscatextual/visualizacv.do?metodo=apresentar&id=K4764054Y6" target="_blank">Professor Fabio Coutinho</a> and available at <a href='http://www.ufal.edu.br/unidadeacademica/ic/graduacao/ciencia-da-computacao' target='_blank'>Computer Science</a> and <a href='http://www.ufal.edu.br/unidadeacademica/ic/graduacao/engenharia-de-computacao' target='_blank'>Computer Engineering</a> degrees of the <a href="http://www.ic.ufal.br" target="_blank">Institute of Computing</a> at <a href="http://www.ufal.edu.br" target="_blank">UFAL - Federal University of Alagoas</a>.

 In the source files, you can find: